Vegan Chocolate Chip Cookies

 Arman’s recipe tips

 - Avoid overbaking the cookies.
 Remember, they continue to cook as they cool down.
 Besides, they are vegan and are fine to be a little undercooked.
+I recommend removing them from the oven once the edges begin to brown.

 To store: Leftovers can be stored in a sealed container at room temperature for up to 5 days.
 Please ensure the cookies have cooled entirely first.
 Otherwise, they will become soft and limp.

-To freeze: Place cooled cookies in a ziplock bag and label it 6 months from the date they are made—that is how long they will keep!
+To freeze: Place cooled cookies in a ziplock bag and label it 6 months from the date they are made- that is how long they will keep!
 To enjoy cookies from the freezer, allow them to thaw at room temperature or in the fridge overnight.

 Frequently asked questions